safe-waters/slog/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/safe-waters/slog.svg)](https://pkg.go.dev/github.com/safe-waters/slog)

 # What is this?
-`slog` is an opinionated, structured logger that wraps the standard library's `log` package.
+`slog` is a structured logger that wraps the standard library's `log` package.

 # Features
 * Log each message as JSON
 * Every log has metadata that includes:
-    * UTC time in unix nano seconds
+    * UTC time in nano seconds
     * File name and line number
-    * Level - info, warn, or error
+    * Level - trace, info, warn, or error
 * Logs can contain permanent key-value fields that log with every message
 * Logs can contain key-value fields that log for just one message
 * Defaults to stdout (but is configurable with any `io.Writer`)